NYC · Live Music · 2026

 Choosing the Right Venue for Your Concert

 The artist is the reason you’re going.
 But the venue shapes the entire experience — how close you feel to the stage, how the sound moves through the building, how easy it is to get there and get out, and what the neighborhood offers around the show.
-In New York, venue choice is more consequential than in most cities because the options are genuinely different from each other.

 Madison Square Garden — the arena standard.